 One thing about Alaska though, if you hike you need to cover up one hundred percent.

 Have I mentioned the mosquitoes?

-This means long sleeve shirts, long pants, gloves and a mosquito net hat is a must.
+This means long sleeve shirts, long pants (harem pants, for example), gloves and a mosquito net hat is a must.
 Pretty much any outdoor activity you do in Alaska, from hiking to fishing to kayaking you need to be prepared to cover your skin one hundred percent.
 The mosquitoes and black flies are vicious, especially as you travel further north.
 I recommend buying Deet for hiking in Alaska, the higher percentage of Deet the better.
 Take my advice; get the version that will give you cancer.
 If the Deet you buy is fifteen percent Deet and seventy percent lotion the mosquitoes will just laugh at you.
 If you want to go the granola natural route (Which I normally recommend but this is Alaska and the mosquitoes are fierce here) you can try pure lemongrass oil as opposed to the chemical Deet.
 If you really don’t want to be covered in bug bites just get used to smelling like Deet all the time like everyone else in Alaska.